Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 ## Task interface {#interface-mistakes}

+{% note tip %}

+You can create a task interface in the [Template Builder](../../template-builder/index.md) or in the [HTML/JS/CSS editor](spec.md).

+{% endnote %}

 - The task doesn't work correctly: buttons are not clickable or images are not displayed.

 - Inconvenient interface: too many questions or unnecessary elements, empty spaces, non-obvious task design, or instructions inside the interface.

-- The Toloker's actions are not checked: users can submit incorrectly filled or empty output data fields for verification or they can submit a response with no video or audio in media content tasks.
+- The Toloker's actions are not checked: Tolokers can submit incorrectly filled or empty [output data fields](incoming.md) for verification or they can submit a response with no video or audio in media content tasks.

 {% cut "Solutions" %}